kubeshop/monokle-core/packages/validation/README.md

 ### Preloading

-The plugins have to be initialized which might require heavy operations such as fetching large JSON schemas, AJV compilation, WASM initialization and more.
+Each validation plugin has to be initialized which might require heavy operations such as fetching large JSON schemas, AJV compilation, WASM initialization and more.

 The `preload` API avoids a long first validation and is recommended in more interactive environments.
 It is idempotent so you can call it as often as you want without continuously reinstantiating the plugins.

 Example: